Refraining from drug use; being drug-free.

 Extracted from morphine and sold commercially to treat mild to moderate pain.
 See also Morphine.

 Short-term psychotherapy that seeks to replace poor or counterproductive coping skills with positive skills.
 Has direct relevance to drug dependence treatment as it claims to identify and neutralise triggers for relapse.
 Cognitive behavioural therapy (CBT) is the favoured treatment method in the drug treatment field.
 See also Treatment.

-To experience the gradual wearing off of the effects of a drug after experiencing a "high".
+The gradual wearing off of the effects of a drug after a "high".